Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Self-Adaptive Physics-Informed Neural Networks

-The trainable weights force the network to fit as closely as possible the initial, boundary, or residual points.
-The sample data loss is not weighted, as these data consist of noisy observations, and forcing the network to fit them closely might contribute to overfitting.

-The key feature of self-adaptive PINNs is that the loss $\mathcal{L}(\bw, \bl_r, \bl_b, \bl_{0})$ is minimized with respect to the network weights $\bw$, as usual, but is {\em maximized} with respect to the self-adaptation weights $\bl_r, \bl_b, \bl_0$; in other words, training seeks a saddle point
+where the {\em self-adaptation mask function} $m(\lambda)$ defined on $[0,\infty)$ is a nonnegative, differentiable on $(0,+\infty)$, strictly increasing function of $\lambda$.
+A key feature of self-adaptive PINNs is that the loss $\mathcal{L}(\bw, \bl_r, \bl_b, \bl_{0})$ is minimized with respect to the network weights $\bw$, as usual, but is {\em maximized} with respect to the self-adaptation weights $\bl_r, \bl_b, \bl_0$.
+The corresponding gradient descent/ascent steps are: